Part 2: Make the Approval Process Multi-instance

 The final step is to define the input variables needed for our process.

-Go back to the case model, select the Travel request approval process
+Go back to the case model, select the Travel request approval process, and

 and enter this data there: